jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 linkbtext=  "Chapter 1c"
 linkf=  "/research/smith/wealth-of-nations/book-1/chapter-3"
 linkftext=  "Chapter 3"
-heading=  "Chapter 2"
 icon=  "/icons/smith.png"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=BjnPDwAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook version
 +++

 ## The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour

 {{< s v="1" >}} This division of labour is not originally the effect of any human wisdom.
 It is the necessary, very slow, gradual, consequence of the propensity in human nature to exchange one thing for another.